byteball/city-ui/README.md

 - `src/main.tsx` - The main **React** entry point.
 This bootstraps the React application.
 - `src/vite-env.d.ts` - Global TypeScript declarations, provide types information.
 - `src/App.tsx` - The main React component.
-- `src/game/PhaserMapEngine.tsx` - The React component that initializes the Phaser Game and serve like a bridge between React and Phaser.
+- `src/engine/PhaserMapEngine.tsx` - The React component that initializes the Phaser Game and serve like a bridge between React and Phaser.
-- `src/game/EventBus.ts` - A simple event bus to communicate between React and Phaser.
+- `src/engine/EventBus.ts` - A simple event bus to communicate between React and Phaser.
-- `src/game` - Contains the game source code.
+- `src/engine` - Contains the game source code.
-- `src/game/main.tsx` - The main **game** entry point.
+- `src/engine/main.tsx` - The main **engine** entry point.
 This contains the game configuration and start the game.
-- `src/game/scenes/` - The Phaser Scenes are in this folder.
+- `src/engine/scenes/` - The Phaser Scenes are in this folder.
 - `public/style.css` - Some simple CSS rules to help with page layout.
 - `public/assets` - Contains the static assets used by the game.